-The goals of using synthetic data are the same as the goals of data swapping, namely to protect the confidentiality in tables of frequency data.
+The goals of using synthetic data are the same as the goals of data swapping, namely to protect the confidentiality.
 Persons are identified as being at risk for disclosure based on certain characteristics.
 The synthetic data technique then models the values for another collection of characteristics to protect the confidentiality of that individual.